U.S.A. Softball of Texas

 C. Distance to the bases will be 60 feet

 D. Half way marks will be between 1st and 2nd Bases, 2nd and 3rd bases, and 3rd base to Home plate.

 E. A line bisecting the pitching circle will be drawn starting on the first base side of the circle and ending on the third base side of the circle.

 Section 10.
 Equipment

-C. All players batting must wear a batting helmet, Chin Straps are optional.
-All players must wear a face guard attached to the batting helmet that meets ASA safety requirements.
+All players batting must wear a batting helmet; Chin Straps are optional.
+All players must wear a face guard attached to the batting helmet that meets U.S.A. safety requirements.

-D. Catchers must wear full catchers gear.
-All catches masks must have a throat protector attached, batting helmets are allowed as long as a throat protector is attached.
+Catchers must wear full catchers’ gear.
+All catcher’s masks must have a throat protector attached, batting helmets are allowed as long as a throat protector is attached.
 The knee and shin must be covered, soccer type knee pads and shin guards are allowed. (defensive face guards are optional)

 See diagram on last page for proper field layout.